WWOOF

 The work we expect you to do includes: picking, planting, weeding, mulching and various other things around the farm.
 Mostly the work is varied so you won't be doing the same thing all day every day.

 WWOOFers work an average of 4 hours per day (some days more, some days less), with one full day off per week.
-We also ask for 2 hours once a week for non farm related jobs eg child minding, gardening.
 You are expected to do the work, as directed, to the best of your ability.
 This is a working farm, not a holiday resort.

 Food: